Culinary R&D / Lab Notes / Modernist Home Cooking

 In the world of culinary technique, few methods offer as much control over flavor and aroma as the extraction method.
 In Part Three of my extraction video series, I demonstrate how to apply this method to prawns—preserving delicate volatile compounds while unlocking powerful umami synergy.
 The resulting prawn bisque, combined with tomato-saffron broth and finished […]

-Read the Feature
+Read the Experiment

-From the Kitchen
+From the Kitchen Lab

 View all recipes